bella-cockrell/bella-cockrell/README.md

-## Hi there 👋
+## I'm Bella Cockrell👋

+Hi there and welcome to my GitHub!
+Here you'll find a various selection of projects I have started (and I daren't say how many I've completed).
+Most of the time, you'll find me moonlighting as a frontend dev and some technologies I love working with are React.JS, HTML, CSS, JavaScript and Figma for my prototypes!
+At the moment, I'm currently trying to expand my horizons by exploring some backend technologies.

-I'm Bella Cockrell and, full-time, I work as an editor for a publishing company.
-I moonlight as a frontend dev and what I love about programming is that I'm constantly training the ol' wetware -- the world of tech is <strong>huge</strong> and I can't wait to learn more about it.
+What I love about programming is that I'm constantly training the ol' wetware -- the world of tech is <strong>huge</strong> and I can't wait to learn more about it.
+The community is phenomenal and so supportive -- either online or face to face and I can't wait to become good enough to teach others, to help give something back for all the lessons and code reviews.

 <img src='https://bellacockrell.com/static/media/logo.a5c5969b.svg' alt='Looks a bit like me, no?' width='200px'/>

 ### A bit about me
 <ul>
 <li>🔭 I’m currently working on a <a href='https://github.com/bella-cockrell/mars-weather-app'>weather app for Mars</a> and <a href='https://github.com/bella-cockrell/exercise-tracker'>an exercise tracker</a>.</li>
-<li>🌱 I’m currently learning some backend jazz for my frontend projects; Express.js, Node.js, Mongoose, MongoDB.</li>
+<li>🌱 I’m currently learning some backend fundamentals for my frontend projects; Express.js, Node.js, Mongoose, MongoDB(NoSQL).</li>
 <li>👯 I’m looking to collaborate on websites with beautiful design and compelling animations and interaction.</li>
 <li>🤔 I’m looking for help with learning more React hooks and any fun, new esoteric languages!</li>
-<li>💬 Ask me about HTML, CSS and JavaScript.</li>
-<li>📫 How to reach me: hello@bellacockrell.com</li>
+  <li>📫 How to reach me: via <a href='https://twitter.com/heybellac'>Twitter</a> or <a href='mailto: hello@bellacockrell.com'>email</a></li>
 <li>😄 Pronouns: She/her</li>
 <li>⚡ Fun fact: I have a pet cat called Zelda🐈 </li>
 </ul>